Soundproof your refrigerator and freezer – How to reduce noise and create a quieter home environment

 - Better soundproofed than older models.

-- Equipped with low-noise compressors and fans.
+- Equipped with quiet compressors and fans.

-How to soundproof your fridge and freezer effectively
+How to soundproof your refrigerator and freezer

 - Dampen vibrations by placing rubber mats or vibration-absorbing feet under the appliance.